 We hope that Camdram is easy to use, but sometimes our users have a few questions.
 We've put some answers to our most frequently asked questions below.
 If you have a question that hasn't been answered below, then you can contact us.

-My name has been misspelt, can you change it?
+My name's been misspelt or entered wrongly, can you change it?

 I'm on a society committee, how do I edit the society's page on Camdram?

 Logged-in Camdram users can be given special rights to control a society's page, and to authorise submitted show listings that are produced by that society.
 These rights can be passed on from user to user; if you don't have them and you think you should, speak to others on your committee or the outgoing committee as one or more of them should have the rights.

 Probably, yes.
 We're not trying to be exclusive - just ask us.
 As well as being on the main list of societies, this will allow people to choose your society when creating new shows.

 My event isn't a play, is it suitable for Camdram?

 Camdram was created to support student theatre in Cambridge.
 That is still our core focus, but we recognise that there are quite a few related activities that can also benefit from what Camdram offers.
 As a general rule, we're OK with listings for any events that would be of significant interest to somebody who's on this site expecting to see Cambridge student theatre events.